maulanaaghni/CRUD-Flask-SQLAlchemy/README.md

 # CRUD-Flask-SQLAlchemy
-Simple CRUD system with FLASK and SQLALCHEMY
+Simple CRUD system with FLASK and SQLALCHEMY [Bahasa Indonesia]